 The upper was made up of mesh material with Coolmax, along with some suede reinforcement.
 Two years later, the second iteration in the line was dropped, named simply the Asics Gel Kayano (TN500), which retained much of the first shoe’s style.

 It was only in 2001, eight years after the launch of the first model, did Asics designate current Kayano shoes with a number, starting with that year’s Asics Gel Kayano 7.

 The Asics Gel Kayano 5

 In 1999, the Asics Gel Kayano V was released.
 It was very similar to the fourth Kayano edition in terms of style.
 However, it toned some details down a bit, such as making the side stripe smaller and adding a tonal Gel logo located on the midsole.

 Now, the vintage silhouette has finally made its return in the Asics Gel Kayano V OG shoes.
 This re-release maintains the iconic details of the original.
 Its legendary comfort is also retained, enhanced with an even more lightweight built.
 Classic 90’s aesthetic is represented by the bulky silhouette and the multiple overlays.

 This reissue is for people looking for a classic pair of running-inspired Asics sneakers, as well as for those who enjoyed wearing the original model back in the 1990s.
 With a street-ready appeal, these shoes make the wearer ready to go.
-Depending on the colorway, the Asics Gel Kayano V OG’s price is set at $120 or $130.

 - This shoe uses the original TRUSSTIC technology.
 It reinforces the region around the sole's middle, thereby supporting lateral movements and preventing the sneaker from twisting.